xlab/c-for-go/README.md

 The resulting bindings are as low-level as C code, i.e. it would require knowledge of memory management to carefully use the resulting code, however no more C code is needed to make things done.
 Eventually some functions can be replaced manually with pure-Go analogs.
 Also usually a high-level wrapper is created by hand, to introduce Object Oriented Design into API, manage inner state and memory, thus making things safe and lifting the mental overhead.

-A simple demo case can be seen on the project homepage http://sphere.software/c-for-go.

 Full documentation is available at https://github.com/xlab/c-for-go/wiki

 ### Installation